 - The HPV test may be offered to women aged 25 and older without a Pap test.

 - If initial results are negative, women should be screened again no sooner than 3 years.

 Women interested in this new option should talk to their healthcare provider.
 The interim guidelines acknowledge that more studies are needed to further evaluate the HPV test and its role in cancer screening.
 For example, there are still questions about whether age 25 is the best age to start offering it as a primary screening option and how often women should be screened.

-How often you should be tested depends on your risk factors, such as exposure to diethylstilbestrol (DES) in utero, previous diagnosis of cervical cancer, HIV infection, or a compromised immune system.
-If you have any of these risk factors, you should be tested more frequently.
-Ask your health care provider for a recommendation on frequency.
+How often you should be tested depends on your risk factors.
+Risk factors include high-risk HPV infection, exposure to diethylstilbestrol (DES) in utero, previous diagnosis of cervical cancer, HIV infection, or a compromised immune system.
+(See the section on Risk Factors in the Cervical Cancer article.)
+If you have any of these risk factors, you may be tested more frequently.
+Ask your healthcare provider for a recommendation on frequency.
 If you have had a hysterectomy, discuss whether continued screening is of value.
 In some cases, it is.

-Even if you do not need a Pap smear each year, for most women an annual well-woman exam is still recommended, reminds ACOG.
+Even if you do not need a Pap test each year, for most women an annual well-woman exam is still recommended, reminds ACOG.